Yelp/pysensu-yelp/README.md

 Only a very specific type of situation calls for this kind of monitoring, it does not replace general active checks against webservers and stuff.

+See the [docs](http://pysensu-yelp.readthedocs.org/en/latest/) for more information about the use-cases for this and examples on how to use it.

 ### Installation

 TODO